mjpolak/gcp-minimal/readme.md

 ![Architecture](docs/images/architecture.drawio.svg)

-Cloud Run service is used as a host of application, Firestore service is used as a datasotre.
+Cloud Run service is used as a host of application, Firestore service is used as a datastore.

 # Deployment pipeline

 ![Pipeline](docs/images/deployment.drawio.svg)

-There are two workflows in solution, responsible for  building and deployment.
+There are two workflows in solution, one is responsible for  building and other for  deployment.

-**Building process is triggered by new pushes to repository, it:**
+**Building process is triggered by new commits pushed into repository, it:**
 - Executes tests and linting.
-- Builds Production docker image.
+- Builds production docker image.
 - Pushes image to Artifact Registry, images are tagged with SHA of commit.

 **Deployment process is triggered by pushing tag in form `v*-dev`**.